Doug Adams (American football): College career

-NFL career
+Professional career

-Adams was drafted by the Denver Broncos in the seventh round of the 1971 NFL Draft.
+Adams was selected by the Denver Broncos in the seventh round of the 1971 NFL draft.
 After he was cut by the Broncos, he was signed by the Cincinnati Bengals in early September.

 In his four years with the Bengals, he played in 49 games, starting 10.
 In 1972, his second season, he intercepted 3 passes, returning them for 44 yards.

 He retired after the 1974 season at age 25 after battling a knee injury, and he returned to Ohio State to earn a dental degree.

-After football
+Personal life

 Adams was a dentist with a practice near Mt.
 Orab, and he resided in Georgetown, both in Brown County, Ohio.

-He died at age 47 while cycling on August 9, 1997 when he was hit by a driver who had fallen asleep.
+He died at age 47 while cycling on August 9, 1997, when he was hit by a driver who had fallen asleep.

 After his death, to honor Adams, Xenia High School raised funds for the new Doug Adams Fitness Center, which opened in the fall of 2000.
 His career is memorialized in a display case just outside the room.
 The Buccaneers play in Doug Adams Stadium.